What is the Google Maps Engine Public Data Program?

 So, what's this about?

 Google explains the offer is part of its vision to organize the world's information.
-The company wants to help data providers get their data out there and to get it be found.
+The company wants to help data providers get their data out there and get it found.
 I suspect the company may also want:

 - to introduce as many people as possible to Google Maps Engine